Metaloziz/Metaloziz/README.md

 <b>
 Frontend developer who has a results-focused attitude to creating SPA, using React/Redux.
 And I love Type Script, it is beautiful.

-I spend my free time in <a href="https://www.codewars.com/users/TolmaSh" rel="nofollow">Codewars</a> and programming tutorials because in the future I see myself as a Senior FrontEnd developer.
  </b>
 <hr>
 <p>